TwanAsselbergs/spotify-remote/README.md

 1. Front-end (`/react`)

    - A front-end application built using React and Tailwind CSS.
-   - Able to connect with the WebSocket server.
+   - Where the WebSocket server is set up, updating the content in real-time.
+   - The WebSocket servers as a bridge between the front-end and the Spotify API.

 2. API (`/server`)

-   - Handles the WebSocket server.
-   - Updates in real-time, connecting the front-end with the official Spotify API through the WebSocket server.
+   - Handles the connection to the official Spotify API.

 ## Author(s)